moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/impacted_features/advanced-search.md

 #### Database & embeddings records

-PostgreSQL records are indexed by queueing items into 16 Redis sorted ZSETs.
+PostgreSQL records are indexed by queueing items into 16 Redis sorted sets.
 A cron worker runs every minute and indexes a max of 1,000 records per ZSET for a total of 16,000 records per run.
 Records are indexed into Elasticsearch using the Bulk Index API.

 Initial indexing (when a namespace or project is first added to Advanced search), incremental indexing (when an indexed record is updated), and embeddings indexing are handled by separate ZSETs.